MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/advanced/dl/pixelclassification.md

 Here’s how it works step by step:

+- **Feature Extraction** <br>
-- **Feature Extraction:** The algorithm examines each pixel (and its local neighborhood) to compute simple characteristics—intensity, texture, edge responses, or color.
+	The algorithm examines each pixel (and its local neighborhood) to compute simple characteristics—intensity, texture, edge responses, or color.

+- **Model Training** <br>
-- **Model Training:** Using your labeled examples, the algorithm “learns” which combinations of features correspond to the object class (e.g., cell, nucleus, background).
+	Using your labeled examples, the algorithm “learns” which combinations of features correspond to the object class (e.g., cell, nucleus, background).
 It builds a mathematical model—often a decision tree or a small neural network—that can predict the class of each pixel.

+- **Validation** <br>
-- **Validation:** A separate set of labeled images (the “validation” or “test” set) checks how well the model performs on new data.
+	A separate set of labeled images (the “validation” or “test” set) checks how well the model performs on new data.
 This helps avoid overfitting (when a model learns the training examples too exactly but fails on unseen images).

+- **Prediction** <br>
-- **Prediction:** Once the model is trained and validated, you feed it new, unlabeled images.
+	Once the model is trained and validated, you feed it new, unlabeled images.
 It applies the learned rules to assign each pixel to a class, producing a segmentation mask automatically.

 ---